MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

     the MIM Portal.
 This would enable a guest user to participate in MIM processes, for example in help desk scenarios or to request access to groups in MIM.

+<a name='configure-ad-and-azure-ad-connect-to-exclude-users-added-from-azure-ad'></a>

-## Configure AD and Azure AD Connect to exclude users added from Azure AD
+## Configure AD and Microsoft Entra Connect to exclude users added from Microsoft Entra ID

-By default, Azure AD Connect will assume that non-admin users in Active Directory need to be synchronized into Azure AD.
-If Azure AD Connect finds an existing user in Azure AD that matches the user from on-premises AD, Azure AD Connect will match the two accounts and assume that this is an earlier synchronization of the user, and make the on-premises AD authoritative.
-However, this default behavior is not suitable for the B2B flow, where the user account originates in Azure AD.
+By default, Microsoft Entra Connect will assume that non-admin users in Active Directory need to be synchronized into Microsoft Entra ID.
+If Microsoft Entra Connect finds an existing user in Microsoft Entra ID that matches the user from on-premises AD, Microsoft Entra Connect will match the two accounts and assume that this is an earlier synchronization of the user, and make the on-premises AD authoritative.
+However, this default behavior is not suitable for the B2B flow, where the user account originates in Microsoft Entra ID.

-Therefore, the users brought into AD DS by MIM from Azure AD need to be stored in a way that Azure AD will not attempt to synchronize those users back to Azure AD.
+Therefore, the users brought into AD DS by MIM from Microsoft Entra ID need to be stored in a way that Microsoft Entra ID will not attempt to synchronize those users back to Microsoft Entra ID.
-One way to do this is to create a new organizational unit in AD DS, and configure Azure AD Connect to exclude that organizational unit.
+One way to do this is to create a new organizational unit in AD DS, and configure Microsoft Entra Connect to exclude that organizational unit.

-For more information, see [Azure AD Connect sync: Configure filtering](/azure/active-directory/hybrid/how-to-connect-sync-configure-filtering).
+For more information, see [Microsoft Entra Connect Sync: Configure filtering](/azure/active-directory/hybrid/how-to-connect-sync-configure-filtering).

+<a name='create-the-azure-ad-application'></a>

-## Create the Azure AD application
+## Create the Microsoft Entra application

 Note: Before creating in MIM Sync the management agent for the graph connector, make sure you have reviewed the guide to deploying the [Graph Connector](microsoft-identity-manager-2016-connector-graph.md), and created an application with a client ID and secret.
 Ensure that the application has been authorized for least one of these permissions: `User.Read.All`, `User.ReadWrite.All`, `Directory.Read.All` or `Directory.ReadWrite.All`.